How To Clean, Seal and Polish Granite Countertops

 Color enhancers

-Color enhancers are applied like topical sealers, but they don’t provide the same protection.
-Their purpose is to make the granite look glossy and “wet,” and bring out the natural color of the stone.
-You can also use a color enhancer to mask damage caused by etching.Additionally, color enhancers can improve the look of certain granite finishes, such as leathered or honed granite, which have a matte, dull finish.
+Color enhancers are applied like topical sealers but don’t provide the same protection.
+Their job is to make granite look glossy and “wet” and bring out the stone’s natural color — and they can mask etching damage.
+They also improve matte finishes like leathered or honed granite.

-How to seal a granite counter
+How do you seal a granite counter?

-You’ll Need:
+You’ll need:

 Dish soap or granite cleaning solution